low water, low maintenance, native plants

 Whether you’re looking for a quick brainstorming session or full project oversight from concept to installation, I’m here to support you at any stage of your landscaping journey.
 I love the unique challenges each property brings and the joy of helping people create beautiful, responsible spaces they truly enjoy being in.

-Designing a permaculture system as a landscape architect requires an understanding of the ecosystem and how to optimize the microclimates and natural characteristics of the land for food production and resource management.
+Designing a permaculture system requires an understanding of the ecosystem and how to optimize the microclimates and natural characteristics of the land for food production and resource management.
 When you combine this knowledge with training and experience in horticulture, cropping systems, fruit production, arboriculture, silvopasture, and a general obsession with gardening, you are well-equipped for success.
-I would love to assist you in creating your sustainable permaculture farm or yard, regardless of its scale.
-The principles of restorative agriculture influence all of my landscape design projects, whether they are explicitly requested or not.
-These principles align with a sustainable system, which is my ultimate goal for every space I design, including those that feature low water landscape elements and native plants design.
+I would love to assist you in creating the sustainable permaculture farm or yard of your dreams, regardless of the project scale.

 Ultimately, the most important details come from you.
 It is your space, and the goal is to meet your specific needs there.
 I am grateful for every opportunity I have to help someone achieve their landscape goals!